bheap/silk-components/README.md

 ### or with silk

-* 'silk component-clone some-component'
+* 'silk clone-component some-component'
 * modify the .dna/dna.conf file to suit
 * rename and modify the component file to suit
-* in your component's parent directory 'silk component-install'
+* in your component's parent directory 'silk install-component'

 ## how to contribute